 |Less: Provision for Taxation:|

 The Gross Turnover for the year stood at Rs.
-1036 crore, net of the value offree-supply inputs including steel and components of over Rs.
-338 crore, provided to theCompany by Indian Railways and other clients for some large value contracts.
+5152 million, net of the value offree-supply inputs including steel and components of over Rs.160 million, provided to theCompany by Indian Railways and other clients for some large value contracts.

 The Management Discussion and Analysis

 In keeping with the demand projections of Indian Railways to wheel the nationaleconomy, your Company has endeavored to stay a step ahead to maintain its leadership inbeing the largest supplier of freight cars to Indian Railways.
 Accordingly, theCompany has built world-class infrastructure for its production capacity going upto 10,000freight cars a year.